Adding scroll offset tracking to a SwiftUI ScrollView

 to the geometry reader.

-For this to work, we also need to add a coordinateSpace
+For this to work, we must add a coordinateSpace

-to the scroll view and listen for preference changes to the ScrollOffsetPreferenceKey
+to the scroll view and track preference changes to the ScrollOffsetPreferenceKey

 .
 We can define this as a ScrollView